SPQRTeam/Non-Verbal-Communication-With-NAO/README.md

 'Openpose', human pose estimation algorithm, have been implemented using Tensorflow.
 It also provides several variants that have some changes to the network structure for real-time processing on the CPU or low-power embedded devices.

 ## Installation
-To install the code you have to download the TF-Pose or Open-Pose library to use our script at this link :
+To install the code you have to download the TF-Pose or Open-Pose library at this link :
 - https://github.com/ildoonet/tf-pose-estimation
 - https://github.com/CMU-Perceptual-Computing-Lab/openpose